bolstergroup/ts-serverless/README.md

-# WIP.
+# Serverless Framework w/ TypeScript, Jest & Webpack + sane defaults.

-Heavily inspired by Postlights Serverless Starter & modified to work with Typescript + optimized for Bolsters workflow.
+This framework has been developed to provide a solid starting point for 'serverless' NodeJS projects.
+Big thanks to Postlight NY for inspiring this project with their [Serverless Babel Starter](https://github.com/postlight/serverless-babel-starter).

 Note: Currently, this starter kit specifically targets AWS.